Features in I Just Wasn't Made for These Times, a documentary about Brian Wilson.

 He recorded a new piano version of Antarctica Starts Here for the scene wherein the lead actors visit a concert.

-Release of the comprehensive Velvet Underground 5CD box set Peel Slowly and See, with a booklet containing an essay by David Fricke.
-The banana is re-peelable.
+Release of the comprehensive Velvet Underground 5CD box set Peel Slowly and See, with a booklet containing an essay by Rolling Stone writer David Fricke, who had access to the archive of Sterling Morrison.
+The banana is on the box can be peeled.

 Features in Nico/Icon, a documentary by Susanne Ofteringer.
 He performs Nico's Frozen Warnings.
 Reissued on DVD in 2001.